 Quick Start

-Install the NNO CLI, create a project, run it locally, and deploy to Cloudflare in under 10 minutes.
+Install the Neutrino CLI, create a project, run it locally, and deploy to Cloudflare in under 10 minutes.

 Quick Start

-This guide gets you from zero to a running NNO platform console in under 10 minutes.
-By the end you will have a local dev server connected to NNO's backend and a deployment on Cloudflare Pages.
+This guide gets you from zero to a running Neutrino platform console in under 10 minutes.
+By the end you will have a local dev server connected to Neutrino's backend and a deployment on Cloudflare Pages.

 Prerequisites